Operations Research and Management Science

 - A degree qualification held in high regard by international organizations that increasingly depend on quantitative methods to support their operations, logistics and supply chain management decision-making.

-Teaching by a multi-disciplinary and international cohort of academics from the world-class Tilburg School of Economics.
+- Taught by teachers and supervisors that are leading experts in this field from the world-class Tilburg School of Economics.